Queen Street, Ottawa: Historic burial site

 While the water mains on Queen Street were being replaced in 2013, workers discovered several human bones and later an historical burial site.
 The burial site was Ottawa's oldest Christian cemetery dating back to around 1828-1845.
 Archaeologists found the remains of 19 individuals, and they suspect that there are around 500 people buried there.
 The burial site is believed to have been for workers constructing the Rideau Canal.
 Researchers think that it extends to Queen Street to the south, Sparks Street to the north, Elgin Street to the east, and Metcalfe Street to the west.

 Public transit

 Queen Street is currently served by route 10 from Bay Street to Elgin Street eastbound and Elgin Street to Lyon Street westbound, route 16 from Bay Street to O'Connor Street eastbound and Elgin Street to Lyon Street westbound.
 The route is also served by routes 7 and 6 from Bank Street to Elgin Street.
-The Confederation Line have Lyon and Parliament stations of Queen Street.
+O-Train Line 1 has Lyon and Parliament stations of Queen Street.